 You Don’t Need to Write Well to Write a Personal Journal

 It’s always helped that I like to write, but I don’t have any expectations of writing eloquently or poetically when journaling.
 When I first started journaling, I didn’t even have a specific notebook to write in.
-I would write on any piece of blank paper that came to hand and afterwards I would shred or burn my written thoughts as a way of letting go of them.
+Just any piece of blank paper that came to hand sufficed, and afterwards I would shred or burn my written thoughts as a way of letting go of them.

 Journaling Can Help Chronic Pain

 One of the areas where I work a lot with people is coaching for chronic pain management.
 It’s an area that I’m particularly interested in, initially starting to channel my ‘inner journalista’ to help with pain and anxiety when I seriously injured my back.
 Sometimes I could barely lift pen or pencil to paper, and sometimes I wrote only seemingly disconnected words.
 I confess that sometimes my words were also littered with profanity as I struggled to come to terms with what was happening to me.

 But you know what?
 It helped me big time when it came to managing my pain and anxiety!